When you are out, the rescue dog barks...and barks, and barks. Indeed, she barks so much that she's disturbing the neighbors.

 Was this experience helpful?

-Hello Andy, First, pup needs to be crate trained to help build independence.
-Check out the Surprise method from the article linked below and work on that method to get her used to you being out of the room while she is crated. https://wagwalking.com/training/like-a-crate She also needs to build her independence and her confidence by adding a lot of structure and predictability into her routine if you haven't already done so.
+Hello Deb, What is pup doing when left alone?
+Having potty accidents, chewing, barking?
+Depending on the details of pup's behavior, I would work on crate training pup.
+The crate training is very important for potty training and chewing.
+If pup is barking in the crate, that can be addressed as well.
+For basic crate training, check out the Surprise method I have linked below. https://wagwalking.com/training/like-a-crate If pup is barking, destructive, or having accidents related to anxiety, in the crate, pup still needs to be crate trained to help build independence, but there are additional steps to take.
+Use the Surprise method from the aticle I linked above still.
+She also needs to build her independence and her confidence by adding a lot of structure and predictability into her routine if you haven't already done so.
 Things such as making her work for rewards like meals, walks, and pets by obeying a command like Sit first.
 Working on "Stay" and "Place," commands while you move away or leave the room, and teaching her to remain inside a crate when the door is open as well as closed.
 Give her something to do in the crate or on Place during the day while you are out of the room (such as a dog food stuffed Kong to chew on).
 Place: https://www.youtube.com/watch?v=omg5DVPWIWo Down-Stay: https://www.thelabradorsite.com/train-your-labrador-to-lie-down-and-stay/ If doing the above is not sufficient, I recommend doing the below in addition to it, as needed.
 Purchase a Pet convincer.
-DO NOT use a citronella spray, make sure that you use the unscented air.
+This can also be done with a low level remote training collar, but I recommend having a professional trainer help in person with any e-collar training to prevent over stressing pup.
+With the Pet Convincer, DO NOT use a citronella spray, make sure that you use the unscented air.
 (Citronella collars are actually very harsh and the smell lingers a long time so the dog continues to be corrected even after they stop the behavior).
 Next, set up a camera to spy on her.
 If you have two smart devices, like tablets or smartphones, you can Skype or Facetime them to one another with your pup’s end on mute, so that you can see and hear her but she will not hear you.
 Video baby monitors, video security monitors with portable ways to view the video, GoPros with the phone Live App, or any other camera that will record and transmit the video to something portable that you can watch outside live will work.
 Set up your camera to spy on her while she is in the crate and leave.
 Spy on her from outside or another room - whatever normally triggers the barking.
 Leave however you normally would.
 As soon as you hear her crying or see her start to try to escape or destroy the crate from the camera, quietly return, spray a small puff of air from the pet convincer at her side through the crate wires, without opening the door, then leave again.
 Every time she barks or tries to get out of the crate, correct, then leave again.
 After five minutes to ten minutes of practice, as soon as your dog stays quiet and is not trying to escape for five seconds straight, go back into the room where she is and sprinkle several treats into the crate without saying anything, then leave again.
 Practice correcting when she barks or tries to escape, going back inside and sprinkling treats when she stays quiet, for up to 30 minutes a session at first.
 After 30 minutes -1 hour of practicing this, while she is quiet, go back into the room and sprinkle more treats.
 This time stay in the room.
 Do not speak to her or pay attention to her for ten minutes while you walk around and get stuff done inside.
 When she is being calm, then you can let her out of the crate.
 When you let her out, open and close the door again whenever she tries to rush out, until she will wait in the crate with the door open.
 Once she is waiting calmly, tell her "Okay" or "Free!" and let her come out.
 You want her to be calm when she comes out of the crate and to stay calm when you get home - so that she isn't building up those emotions habitually anticipating your arrival home each time.
 That is why you need to ignore her when you get home right away also.
 Also, keep your good byes extremely boring and calm. https://www.youtube.com/watch?v=y5GqzeLzysk Also, for longer alone times give her a food stuffed Kong into the crate/room with her.
 Once she is less anxious she will likely enjoy it even if she didn't pay any attention to it in the past, and that will help her to enjoy alone time more.
 First, she may need her anxious state of mind interrupted so that she is open to learning other ways to behave.
 Once it's interrupted, give her a food stuffed Kong in the crate for her to relieve her boredom instead of barking, since she will need something other than barking to do at that point.
 Regularly practice her staying on Place and in the open crate while you are home and leave the room as well.
 Finally, teach pup the Quiet command to make communication with her clearer.
 Quiet method: https://wagwalking.com/training/train-a-shih-tzu-puppy-to-not-bark When you are home, also make sure you are exercising her both mentally and physically - regularly teaching and practicing obedience commands or tricks, and incorporating those commands into her day is one way to stimulate mentally - such as practicing heel, sit, and down during a walk or game of fetch, having pup do a command before giving her something she wants, and feeding meals in dog food stuffed chew toys or or things like automatic treat dispensing devices like autotrainer or pet tutor, or kong wobbles.
 Best of luck training, Caitlin Crittenden

 Was this experience helpful?